-Tangible Net Worth can be calculated as follows,
+Tangible net worth can be calculated as follows,

 = $1,680 – $1,195 – $260

-- Calculating it is quite simple in nature.
+- Calculating it is quite simple.

-- Reviewing your net worth statements over time can help you determine your strategic initiatives and how much liquidity does the business have with them to start the initiatives.
+- Reviewing the net worth statements over time can help determine its strategic initiatives.
+It also helps to determine how much liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. does the business has to start the initiatives.

-- It is a very generic term.
+- Tangible net worth is a very generic term.